Kool-Aid Pickles

 - I’ve heard you can use Crystal Light as well but have not personally tried it for my family.

-- You can make these with whole dill pickles but I suggest slicing them in half lengthwise before soaking them in the kool-aid bath, otherwise the kool aid will not penetrate all the way to the middle.
+- Most people make these with pickle spears.
+You can make these with whole pickles but I suggest slicing them in half lengthwise before soaking them in the kool-aid bath so the cut sides can absorb that colorful brine, otherwise the kool aid will not penetrate all the way to the middle.

-Kool aid pickles can stain your hand and anything else they come in contact with!
+Kool aid pickles can stain your hands and anything else they come in contact with!

 Storage

-Now I'll be 100% honest, I'm NOT a pickle person so these Koolickles are not my cup of tea.
-They are definitely a polarizing snack-everyone I know either LOVES them or HATES them.
+Now I’ll be 100% honest, I’m NOT a pickle lover so these Koolickles are not my cup of tea.
+They are definitely a polarizing snack, everyone I know either LOVES them or HATES them.

-My husband loved them as do my kids and most of my family members, they tell me the taste is similar to sweet relish.
-They are always a big hit at parties too if you're looking for an attention-getting dish to bring!
+My husband loved them as do my kids and most of my family members, they tell me the taste is similar to sweet pickle relish.
+They are always a big hit at parties too if you’re looking for an attention-getting pop of color, this is the side dish to bring!

 - Total Time: 5 days